Am0rphous/Awesome/Reverse Engineering/Assembly.md

 ### Commonly used instructions
 ````
 <operation> <list of arguments>
+int                                Sends an interupt signal to the kernel
 mov    <source>, <destination>     Move data from source to destination
 push   <source>                    Push source onto stack
 pop    <destination>               Pop top of stack into destination
 add    <source>, <destination>     Add source to destination
 jmp    <location>                  Jump to location
 je/jz  <location>                  Jump if equal/zero
 jne/jnz <location>                 Jump if not equal/nonzero
 ret                                Pop return address from stack and jump to there

 add eax,[esp+4]                 "adds the value on the stack 4 bytes above the stack pointer esp"
 ````